SAP-archive/teched2020-DEV164/exercises/ex10/README.md

         }"/>
 ````

-9. Switch the browser tab where the application preview is opened.
-Click on a sensor.
-Now, the sensor status page contains a chart with a temperature history with readable x-axis labels.
+9. Switch to the browser tab where the application preview is opened.
+Click any sensor.
+Now the sensor status page contains a chart with a temperature history with readable x-axis labels.
 <br>![](images/10_02_0040.png)

 ## Summary

-Congratulations!
-You've completed successfully [Exercise 10 - Chart with DataBinding](#exercise-10---chart-with-databinding).
+Congratulations, you've completed successfully [Exercise 10 - Chart with DataBinding](#exercise-10---chart-with-databinding)!

 Continue to [Exercise 11 - Deployment to SAP Cloud Platform Cloud Foundry](../ex11/README.md).